 David Loewenstein is Edwin Erle Sparks Professor of English and the Humanities at Penn State–University Park, USA.
 He has published widely on Milton and on literature in relation to politics and religion in early modern England.
 He is an Honored Scholar of the Milton Society of America.

-Alison Shell is Professor in the Department of English at University College London, UK.
+Alison Shell is Professor of Early Modern Studies in the Department of English at University College London, UK.
 She has published widely on the subject of literature and religion, with a particular emphasis on the literary culture of Catholics and Anglicans.
 Her most recent publication, co-edited with Judith Maltby, is Anglican Women Novelists (2019).